 Our I2M (IMUs to Motion) family of products provides a combination of leading edge IMU (inertial sensors) technology with a powerfully but easy to use motion analysis software solution HM-Analyzer (HM = Human Motion).

-Our solutions include a variety of kits of 6, 10 or 15 sensor configurations and application software.
-We can also provide kits with any number of sensors.
+Our solutions include a variety of sensor configurations with our application software.
 Our kits and options include docking stations to charge the IMUs and download data as well as the hardware to control the wireless transmission of the sensors.

 A variety of mounting accessories are available and several are included in the kit configurations.

 Human motion applications include biomechanics research. gait analysis, ergonomics. neurology, sports, and more.

 Other applications include vibration analysis, inertial guidance, virtual reality, robotics, gaming industry, training, and more.

 Our HM-Analyzer maps from one to 15 inertial sensors to various segments of the body (such as trunk, pelvis, arms, etc.) in order to obtain joint angles according to ISB - International Society of Biomechanics (ISB angles are also anatomical angles) or according to AAOS.
 The software and system are totally scalable allowing you to use any number of sensors as required.
 The skeleton which is used for visualization can be adjusted according to the subject's anthropometry.

 The software takes care of joint definitions and conversions.
 The user simply needs to identify the segment that is mapped to the specified sensor.